A Message to users of this website

 All the exercises featured in this website were produced using Gerry's Vocabulary Teacher.
 The program is a vast collection of sentences in context that teachers can use to simply and quickly produce gap-fill exercises for reviewing, reinforcing, and testing vocabulary.
 The program provides a list of keywords, each of which is linked to a number of sentences that illustrate how the word is used.
 The user can search and edit these sentences and add more keywords or sentences of their own.
 And with a couple of mouse clicks, users can choose a sequence of sentences and build them into a complete language exercise.
-This software is both PC and Mac compatible.
+This software is currently compatible with a PC only.

 This program creates exercises that are suitable for students of English or English as second-language from an intermediate to advanced level.
 Teachers can use the program to review and reinforce vocabulary, create tests, and more.
 Students can work on their vocabulary by reviewing words in context, or they can create random word gap exercises to test their knowledge of new vocabulary.